12 Days of Christmas 2020 Holiday Gift Guide

 Peppermint has remarkably immediate effects on mental functioning.
 It can help those sensitive to neurological disorders such as ADHD and even works as an acute first-aid-remedy to bring quick relief to a variety of ailments.
 Peppermint has been known as a remedy for acute dizzy spells, rapid heartbeat, tremors, shock, and general weakness.
 Use a few drops on a tissue to bring quick relief to headaches, nausea, fainting, and even vertigo.

-Peppermint Oil can also help alleviate an occasional stomach upset when taken internally; remember only to use 1 to 2 drops at a time.
+Peppermint Oil can also help alleviate an occasional stomach upset when taken internally but, remember only to use 1 to 2 drops at a time.
 Aiding digestion is just one prominent feature of Peppermint, and as the very essence of the venerable candy cane, indulge as needed throughout this happy holiday season!

 “On the ninth day of Christmas, my true love gave to me: